conan-io/docs/integrations/azure_devops.rst

  * Publish BuildInfo metadata
  * Import a Conan configuration

-In this section we will show you how to add Conan tasks to your pipelines using the Artifactory Extension and push the generated buildinfo metadata to Artifactory where it can be used to track and automate your builds.
+In this section we will show you how to add Conan tasks to your pipelines using the Artifactory/Conan Extension and push the generated buildinfo metadata to Artifactory where it can be used to track and automate your builds.